 A taste of the Isles

-For an appetising dining experience there’s everything from modern café bar venues to award-winning fish and chip shops and hotel dining to modern café bar venues and eastern takeaways.
-Eateries are located throughout the islands, giving plenty of opportunity to enjoy a tasty, relaxing meal or a quick coffee and cake.
+For an appetising dining experience there’s everything from modern café bar venues to award-winning fish and chip shops and hotel fine dining to eastern takeaways.
+Fresh, local produce is used by eateries throughout the islands and there’s plenty of opportunity to enjoy a relaxing meal or a quick coffee and cake.

-The Taste of Shetland food fair held in October presents a great promotional opportunity for the islands’ food and drink industry to show off its wares.
+The Taste of Shetland food fair held in late autumn presents a great promotional opportunity for the islands’ food and drink industry to show off its wares.
 The popular, annual ‘cooking challenge’ competition finals are also held at the event.